-If the result from step 2 is greater than \$0, write that amount at G item T5.
+If the result from step 2 is greater than \$0, write that amount at G item 36 on your short tax return.

 If you and another person made payments for the same policy (for example, from a joint bank account) you can each claim the proportion of the amount you worked out at step 2 that reflects the amount of the premiums that you paid.